clwyatt/accessibility-templates/tutorial/clw-tutorial.md

 * I am using this to generate homework with and without solutions from the same source file.
 * Can be used in conjunction with Markdown if you do not want to learn ConTeXt (however, the basics are easy).

-It can be tricky to install but if you are interested, let me know.
+It can be a little [tedious to install](https://wiki.contextgarden.net/Introduction/Installation)

+The previous example has an accessible template.

 ### Case 4: Using Quarto